AlejoTorres2001/AlejoTorres2001/README.md

 ## I'm a FullStack Developer, and Coding Tutor!!

 - 🚀 College student: Science in Computer Engineering
-- 🌱 I’m currently learning Reactive Programming with RxJs
+- 🌱 I’m currently learning Microservices architecture
 - 👯 I’m looking to collaborate with other Devs
-- 🥅 2022 Goals: Contribute more to Open Source projects / Master Web 3.0 development
+- 🥅 2022 Goals: Contribute more to Open Source projects / Become a React wizard
 - ⚡ Fun fact: Cat Lover / occasionally play the drums